jawahar-shazab/docs/docs/api.md

 PATCH /v1/events/:eventId
 ```

-Updates the details of a specific event.
+This API updates the details of a specific event.
+Changes may include updating the event status, modifying metadata, or adjusting other event parameters.

 #### 6.Delete Event